How Long Does It Take To Produce an Animation?

 Now when the script is ready, projects including narration and / or dialogues will be passed to the VO artists.
 The sooner the voice over is recorded the better.
 It determines how a final effect will look like, affecting the length and the rhythm of the animation.

-It takes around 1-3 days to complete this stage, however it can be processed parallelly to the concept art stage.
+It takes around 1-3 days to complete this stage, however it can be processed parallelly to the key illustration stage.

-Once your script and your concept art has been sketched up, a storyboard will be drawn up to detail the visual components of the video scene-to-scene.
+Once your script has been sketched up, a storyboard will be drawn up to detail the visual components of the video scene-to-scene.
 It will enable you to see how the overall animation is structured, down to the scene design and the progression of the story.

 At this stage you’ll see a rudimentary skeleton of the final product before the details are finalised.
 Most storyboards can be completed within 4-7 days.

-Once you’ve approved a storyboard that meets your brief, your initial concept art sketches will be developed into detailed illustrations.
+Once you’ve approved a storyboard that meets your brief, your initial key illustration sketches will be developed into detailed illustrations.
 This is where the specifics of your character design and features will be narrowed in on.

 This will be one of the first stages where your artistic vision starts to be realized.
 The illustrations will be completed in around 10-12 days.